-The AORUS Z390I has a perfectly respectable power delivery system, making it one of the best motherboard for core i9 9900k, which is unsurprising due to its AORUS heritage, but still nice to see in such a small form factor.
+The AORUS Z390I has a perfectly respectable power system, making it one of the best motherboard for core i9 9900k, which is unsurprising due to its AORUS heritage, but still nice to see in such a small factor.
 The VRM is also adequately cooled with large heat-spreaders that do look quite nice as well.
-One can expect to perform some light overclocking of the 9900K with this motherboard as well, although the results might not be as promising as some premium motherboards on this list.
+One can expect to perform some light overclocking of the intel i9 9900K with this motherboard as well, although the results might not be as promising as some premium motherboards on this list.
 Still, it is great to see a solid VRM design in this category of motherboards that often gets overlooked in favor of larger, more expensive offerings.
-We also have a Mini-Itx Motherboards For I9-9900k Guide.
+We also have a Mini-Itx Motherboards For I9 9900k Guide.